 As the project scope is being set, stakeholders often toss around a host of potential achievables while the project team quietly wonders what they’ll actually be tasked with executing.
 While the project is underway, issues including material availability, staffing, weather, and pending legislative actions can cause uncertainty.
 Even after the project is complete there are often lingering unknowns.
 Stakeholders may evaluate user feedback and consider if any of the suggestions might merit the initiation of new projects.
 (To PMP®s, this smells a lot like the uncertainty that surrounds scope creep.)

 Dealing with uncertainty effectively can be a challenge.
-Ensuring the PMO is able to understand the uncertainties they face and achieve success in spite of them is paramount.
+Ensuring the Project Team is able to understand the uncertainties they face and achieve success in spite of them is paramount.
 Project leaders have several strategies they can use to help their teams overcome the obstacles uncertainty often presents.

 Why uncertainty exists